Updated May 23, 2024

 Vietnamese relationship, however, is prone to tension,

-particularly over Chinese dams on the upper Mekong River
+particularly over Chinese dams on the upper Mekong River,

-and supply chain diversification; and the entry into force of
+and the entry into force of regional trade agreements among

 modernization of Vietnam’s military forces.
 The U.S.